evil-mad/politicians-to-poop/README.md

-What is the political agenda here?
+Why are you doing this?
 =============

+<i>"This extension is improving my life."</i><br />
+	&mdash; Eunice R.

-This is a public service project from <a href="http://www.evilmadscientist.com" title="Evil Mad Scientist Laboratories">Evil Mad Scientist Laboratories</a>.
+Politicians to Poop is a public service project from <a href="http://www.evilmadscientist.com" title="Evil Mad Scientist Laboratories">Evil Mad Scientist Laboratories</a>.

 Possible reasons that you might want to use this extension might include: